flutter-news-app-full-source-code/flutter-news-app-api-server-full-source-code/README.md

 Get started for free and purchase when you're ready to launch!

 *   **TRY IT:** Download and explore the full source code under the PolyForm Free Trial [license](LICENSE).
 Perfect for evaluation.
-*   **BUY IT:** Get an unlimited commercial lifetime license with a **one-time payment**.
-No subscriptions!
+*   **BUY IT:** One-time payment for a lifetime license to publish unlimited commercial apps.
 *   **GET YOURS:** [**Purchase via GitHub Sponsors**](https://github.com/sponsors/flutter-news-app-full-source-code).

+> [!NOTE]
-> *<p style="color:grey">Note: The single purchase provides a comprehensive commercial license covering every repository within the [Flutter News App Toolkit](https://github.com/flutter-news-app-full-source-code) organization.
-No separate purchases are needed for the mobile app or dashboard.</p>*
+> *A single purchase provides a commercial license for every repository within the [Flutter News App - Full Source Code Toolkit](https://github.com/flutter-news-app-full-source-code).
+No other purchases are needed..*

 ---